stevkim/anon/README.md

 <div id='about'></div>
 Anon is a platform designed for anonymous sharing of literature.
 It allows users to share their work without revealing their identity, creating a safe and open environment for writers to express themselves freely.

+Anon is a platform that provides features similar to those of social media platforms.
+It allows its users to like, save, and share posts, just like they can on other social media platforms.

 ## Tech Stack
 <div id='tech'></div>